SamiShraim1/PersonalPortfolio-TrainingProject-05/README.md

 # Personal Portfolio

+## 5th Training Project with Udosity and Google

 ## Getting Started

 To get started, simply copy the CSS, data, and images folder to your local machine.
 Once they're on your local system, you can see the results of your code by opening index.html in your browser.
 If you do this, remember that any changes you make won't appear on the page until you refresh your browser tab.